BroadbandForum/usp/specification/e2e-message-exchange/index.md

 When the transmitting and receiving USP Endpoints have established a TLS session between the USP Endpoints, the transmitting USP Endpoint no longer needs to generate a signature or transmit the sender’s certificate with the USP Record.
 Instead the transmitting USP Record generates a MAC that is verified by the receiving USP Endpoint.
 The MAC ensures the integrity of the non-payload fields of the USP Record.
 The MAC mechanism used in USP for this purpose is the SHA-256 keyed-Hash Message Authentication Code (HMAC) algorithm.
 The key used for the HMAC algorithm uses a Key Derivation Function (KDF) in accordance with RFC 5869(https://tools.ietf.org/html/rfc5869) and requires the following inputs to be known by the USP Endpoints involved in the generation and validation of the MAC: length of the output MAC, salt, key and application context information (i.e., KDF info field).
 The application context information uses a constant value for all USP implementations ("`USP_Record`") and the length is fixed at 32 octets.
 The salt and key inputs are based on the underlying mechanism used to protect the payload of the USP Record.
 For TLS, the salt and key are taken from the TLS session once TLS negotiation is completed.
 The input key to the KDF uses the master key of the TLS session.
 The salt depends on role played by the USP Endpoint in the TLS Session (i.e., TLS session’s client or server random).

-**R-E2E.32** – If using the TLS MAC method to protect the integrity of a USP Record, a USP Endpoint transmits a USP Record, the USP Endpoint MUST generate a MAC using the SHA-256 HMAC algorithm for the non-payload portion of the USP Record.
+**R-E2E.32** – When generating or validating the MAC to protect the integrity of the USP Record, the sequence of the non-payload fields MUST use the field identifier of the USP Record's protobuf specification proceeding from lowest to highest.
+The non-payload fields in the Record definition (other than the mac_signature field itself) MUST be used first and then the fields of the SessionContextRecord if applicable.

 **R-E2E.31** – If using the TLS MAC method to protect the integrity of a USP Record, and a USP Endpoint receives a USP Record, the USP Endpoint MUST verify the MAC using the SHA-256 HMAC algorithm for the non-payload portion of the USP Record.